Grey County Master Gardeners

 Gingko Footprints - Among the Peonies

-Once a year, Emily Bi opens up her incredible peony gardens to the public.
+The date is set!
+Calling all garden enthusiast!
+On June 15 this year, at 9am, owner Emily Bi opens up her incredible peony gardens to the public.
 Located in Annan, the event features artisans, food vendors, the Master Gardener's Advice Clinic, plants for sale, and - of course - an up close visit with Emily's over 300 varieties of peony!
 New this year was our Master Gardeners team offering live demonstrations of peony care and splitting.

 • Write your caption here